A dangerous heat wave is scorching much of the US. Weather experts predict record-setting temps - Local News 8

 “Some of the hazards associated with this weekend especially is that it’s still pretty early in the season.
 We had a pretty cool June, so our bodies aren’t totally acclimated yet to the heat,” she said.
 “For people living outside or more vulnerable people, the cooling space like this is really important for them to just cool off for a few hours.”

-The duration is a problem: Many homes in the area lack air conditioning, and round-the-clock hot weather means people’s bodies aren’t able to sufficiently cool down at night.
+Many homes in the region lack air conditioning, and round-the-clock hot weather means people’s bodies aren’t able to sufficiently cool down at night.
 The issue is compounded in many city settings, where concrete and pavement can store the heat, essentially acting as an oven.

 “That’s what drives people batty,” Rockey said.
 “It’s going to be obnoxious.
 And unfortunately for some people, if you’re not having good shelter, it could be a very challenging, life-threatening situation.”